Deepak8260/Deepak-Project-Documentation-Site/docs/nlp-projects/project1.md

 This document provides detailed information about the first Natural Language Processing (NLP) project.
 It covers the objectives, methodologies, results, and conclusions drawn from the project.

-## Objectives

-The primary goal of this project is to [insert specific objectives here, e.g., develop a sentiment analysis model, create a chatbot, etc.].

 ## Methodology

 1. **Data Collection**: